 There are many ways to add extra flavor to your coffee.
 Some don’t add any calories or sugar at all, like spices and extracts.
 Others make for a much more indulgent brew, like melted chocolate, alcohol, ice cream, or sweetened condensed milk.

 For one easy and classic idea, try our cinnamon coffee recipe.

 Honey doesn’t spoil.
 It’s regularly credited as the only food that can make this claim.
-However, over time it will crystallise, and raw honey reaches this stage faster than pasteurised honey.
+However, over time it will crystallize, and raw honey reaches this stage faster than pasteurized honey.
 You will see it start to thicken and look cloudy, but this doesn’t mean it has gone bad.
-In fact, many people enjoy the texture of crystallised honey.
+In fact, many people enjoy the texture of crystallized honey.